Agbokoudjo/form_validator/docs/Validators/index.md

 5. **Type Safety:** Ensure proper type checking for DOM elements
 6. **Error Messages:** Display clear, actionable error messages to users
 7. **Accessibility:** Add ARIA labels for screen readers on errors
+---
+## License

+This project is created by AGBOKOUDJO Franck.
+For more information or inquiries, please contact the author.